geerlingguy/raspberry-pi-pcie-devices/hats.md

 ## About
 {: .no_toc}

 This project is maintained by [Jeff Geerling](https://www.jeffgeerling.com).
-The Raspberry Pi Compute Module 4 is a product of [Raspberry Pi (Trading) Limited](https://www.raspberrypi.org/about/).
+The Raspberry Pi is a product of [Raspberry Pi Ltd](https://www.raspberrypi.com/about/).